apexskier/nova-typescript/README.md

 This is a plugin providing typescript language support for the new [Nova editor from Panic](https://panic.com/nova/).

 It is a **work in progress**, but does work.
-There's currently a [Nova bug](https://dev.panic.com/panic/nova-issues/-/issues/888) preventing me from publishing.
+There's currently a [bug in the editor](https://dev.panic.com/panic/nova-issues/-/issues/888) preventing me from publishing.

-It's written in typescript, in the Nova editor.
 See https://github.com/DefinitelyTyped/DefinitelyTyped/pull/44290 for nova extension types.

 ![Example errors](https://raw.githubusercontent.com/apexskier/nova-typescript/14378cc1fccc752cff1bceef2706f98915966a3b/typescript.novaextension/Images/README/example-error.png)